A message from your Board:

 Section 3.
 Checks, Drafts or Similar Orders

-All checks, drafts or orders for the payment of money, notes or other evidences of indebtedness issued in the name of the Corporation, shall be signed by such officer or officers, agent or agents of the Corporation and in such manner as shall from time to time be determined by resolution of the Board of directors.
+All checks, drafts or orders for the payment of money, notes or other evidences of indebtedness issued in the name of the Association, shall be signed by such officer or officers, agent or agents of the Association and in such manner as shall from time to time be determined by resolution of the Board of Directors.
 A roster of authorized persons will be maintained by the appropriate banking institution(s).
-The President and Treasurer are deemed agents of the Corporation.
-The Board of Directors can name other agents to sign such instruments in addition to the Treasurer and President.
+The President is deemed an agent of the Association.
+In the absence of such determination by the Board of Directors, such instruments shall be signed by the Treasurer or President.

 Section 4.
 Deposits